World War III (1998 film): Plot

 The East German government responds to international condemnation by ordering foreign journalists out of the country and imposing a media blackout.
 Soshkin holds his first ever interview with western media in Moscow, and tells West German ZDF correspondent Dirk Sager that the western news media used Gorbachev's reforms to discredit the Soviet system and turn West Berlin into a 'base of aggression' against Warsaw Pact nations.
 The removal of Gorbachev, he argues, was a 'defensive action'.
 In mid-December, NATO airlifts military reinforcements to West Berlin following threats by far-left and far right groups.
-Secretary of State James Baker tries to meet secretly with General Dmitry Leonov, the Soviet commander in East Germany, who opposes Soshkin's crackdown, but Leonov is killed by a car bomb by West German neo-Nazis.
-When Soshkin threatens West Berlin, US tactical nuclear weapons West Germany are placed on high alert.
-Soshkin responds by deploying the massive Soviet submarine fleet, and sends Soviet Bear bombers into Alaskan airspace.
+Secretary of State James Baker tries to meet secretly with General Dmitry Leonov, the Soviet commander in East Germany, who opposes Soshkin's crackdown, but Leonov is killed by a car bomb planted by West German neo-Nazis.
+When Soshkin threatens West Berlin, American Pershing II tactical nuclear missiles located in West Germany are placed on high alert.
+Soshkin responds by deploying the massive Soviet submarine fleet, which departs its bases in the Kola Peninsula for the Arctic Ocean, and sends Soviet Bear bombers into Alaskan airspace, which are intercepted by F-15 fighter jets.
 On January 25, 1990, East German and Soviet tank divisions cut off transportation and supply links between West Germany and West Berlin while the Soviet Air Force closes off East Germany's airspace.
 NATO deploys additional troops to West Germany.
 When the United States announces the first military convoy across the North Atlantic the Soviets announce their intention to blockade the U.S. Navy transports.

+Beginning of war and the battle for Germany

-After last-ditch attempts at negotiation fail, the Soviet Navy & Soviet Air Force attack as the NATO convoy crosses into the Soviet-designated exclusion zone.
-Nearly a quarter of the convoy is sunk in the ensuing battle before NATO forces clear the air and sea lanes to Europe.
+After last-ditch attempts at negotiation fail, on February 18, the Soviet Navy and Soviet Air Force attack as the NATO convoy crosses into the Soviet-designated exclusion zone.
+Nearly a quarter of the convoy is sunk in the ensuing battle before NATO forces clear the air and sea lanes to Europe, as World War III begins.
 An emergency session of the UN Security Council fails to reach a solution to the crisis.
-American National Security Advisor Martin Jacobs travels to the Soviet Union for talks with Soshkin, and offers an extended timetable for Soviet withdrawal from Eastern Europe in exchange for a military de-escalation.
+American National Security Advisor Martin Jacobs travels to the Kremlin in Moscow for talks with Soshkin and Foreign Minister Rubanov, and offers an extended timetable for Soviet withdrawal from Eastern Europe in exchange for a military de-escalation.
 Soshkin refuses, speaking only once in the entire meeting: "Nyet (No.)"